Vish-Mayer/CV/README.md

 ## Interests

-- __Making things__: Whether it's playing and producing music, working on a film or stage production, cooking food, DIY, building models, or building software, I have always loved seeing an instant output for my work.
+- __Making things__: Whether it's playing and producing music, working on a film or stage production, cooking food, DIY, painting, or building software, I have always loved seeing an instant output for my work.
 Some of which has been featured on film and stage.

 - __Backpacking__: I love to explore the world, I have backpacked around a large portion of Europe and most recently South East Asia.